TDSoftware/substrate-ipfs-ui/README.md

 ## Getting Started

 In order to run this web client, you will first need to have a [substrate-ipfs](https://github.com/TDSoftware/substrate-ipfs) node up and running, exposing the web sockets port 9944.
 This will allow the web client to interact with the node via polkadot.js.
 Refer to the [installation instructions](https://github.com/TDSoftware/substrate-ipfs/blob/master/README.md) of the substrate-ipfs node for more information.
-If you want to use the full scope of this web client, you need to run the substrate-ipfs node as an archive node, by adding **--state.pruning=archive** to the command you use to start the node.
-This is necessary if you want to use the indexing section of the web client.
+If you want to use the full scope of this web client, you will need to run the substrate-ipfs node as an archive node, by adding **--state.pruning=archive** to the command you use to start the node.
+This is necessary if you want to use the indexing section of the web client because full node does not have access to historical data.

 To run the web client, the following steps have to be taken:

+1. Download the [polkadot.js browser extension](https://polkadot.js.org/extension/) and create an account.
+This is necessary to sign transactions.
-1. Ensure [npm](https://www.npmjs.com/) is installed on your machine.
+2. Ensure [npm](https://www.npmjs.com/) is installed on your machine.
-2. Run the command **npm install** in the project directory to install necessary dependencies
+3. Run the command **npm install** in the project directory to install necessary dependencies
-3. Run the command **npm run start** in the project directory to start the web client.
+4. Run the command **npm run start** in the project directory to start the web client.

 The client will by default run on port 1234, so go to the URl *localhost:1234* to access the web client.